 Is RobotPy stable?¶

 Yes!
-While it is not an officially supported language, teams have been using RobotPy since 2010.
-Most of the time when bugs are found, they are found in the underlying WPILib, instead of RobotPy itself.
+While Python is not an officially supported language, teams have been using RobotPy since 2010, and the maintainer of RobotPy is a member of the WPILib team.
+Much of the time when bugs are found, they are found in the underlying WPILib, instead of RobotPy itself.

 Is RobotPy fast?¶